jhumelsine/jhumelsine.github.io/_posts/2025-04-04-approval-testing.md

 While not a requirement for Approval Testing, Approval Tests often has one assertion, which may be based upon asserting the `toString()` result of a complex object against a known value.
 For example, the GUI assert could be a comparison of the entire `HTML` file ASCII content as one long String.

 I use this techninque fairly often I'm still following what I'd consider TDD, but it's probably closer to Approval Testing.
 I'll start with the test first and write all three __Given/When/Then__ sections.
 However, parts of the __Then__ section are still left undefined.
-Here's an example from one of my [Advent of Code](TBD) tests from [2024 Day 14 - Warehouse](TBD):
+Here's an example from one of my [Advent of Code](https://adventofcode.com/) tests from [2024 Day 14 - Warehouse Woes](https://adventofcode.com/2024/day/15), which I previously described in [A House Divided - Advent of Code](https://jhumelsine.github.io/2025/03/07/house-divided.html#advent-of-code).

+This is some code for Part 1:
 ```java
 public moveRobotToLeftAlsoMovesBoxes() {
     // Given